 There’s an image pet owners in Cincinnati probably know too well: leaving your home only to look behind and see your dog or cat’s face peeking through the window as you leave.
 For pet owners with certain window coverings, regular trips to the window may mean trouble, as dogs and cats can make for some of the worst accidental damage to your window treatments.

 So how can you protect against pet damage?
 The easiest way is to choose a pet-friendly window treatment that can handle even the most finicky pets.
-Let’s learn about some of the best (and worst) window treatments for pet owners throughout OH.
+Let’s learn about some of the best (and worst) window treatments for pet owners throughout Ohio.

 Non Pet-Friendly Window Coverings